aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/4-eks-cluster-iam-access-management/4-access-entry-with-rbac/index.en.md

 ---
-title : "Using access entries with Kubernetes RBAC" weight : 24
+title: "Using access entries with Kubernetes RBAC"
+weight: 24
 ---

 ## Using access entries with Kubernetes RBAC

 The cluster access management controls and associated APIs don’t replace the existing RBAC authorizer in Amazon EKS.
 Rather, Amazon EKS access entries can be combined with the RBAC authorizer to grant cluster access to an AWS IAM principal while relying on Kubernetes RBAC to apply desired permissions.

 In this section, instead of using EKS access policy `AmazonEKSClusterAdminPolicy`, we will use Kubernetes RBAC for administrator access to the EKS cluster.

 ## dis-associate access policy from IAM Role.

 Let us first dis-associate the access policy `AmazonEKSClusterAdminPolicy` from the IAM Role `k8sClusterAdmin`.

 ```bash
 export IAM_PRINCIPAL_ARN="arn:aws:iam::${ACCOUNT_ID}:role/k8sClusterAdmin"